astra-uu-se/MPLACE/README.md

 **Colors repeat with many materials**
 - Current palette has ~20 distinct colors.
 Future versions will expand to 50+.

-**PNGs save to weird locations**
-- For simplicity, images are saved next to the CSV file with a generated name.

 **Exported PLATER files**
 - If multiple plates were generated, you will be prompted to save multiple files (one per plate).
 The completion dialog lists all saved file names.
 - If your analysis requires PLATER, prefer exporting in PLATER format; otherwise, use PharmBio.

+**How do I save figures?**
+- After visualizing, click "Save Layout(s)" in the visualization window.
+For multiple plates, choose PNG (individual files) or PDF (single file with all plates).

 ## Advanced (optional)